simonprickett/bartnodeapi/README.md

 ##Status

-* Right now, this is an API facade
-* Responses are hard coded
+* Responses documented here are not currently accurate, this doc needs updating.

 ##Installation